MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ![o365 mover permissions](media/o365-mover-permissions.png)

 9. **Global Admin**: A pop-up window appears that guides you through the rest of the permissions process.
-When complete, it closes automatically, and your **Office 365 Connector** is fully authorized and ready to go.
+When complete, it closes automatically, and your **Microsoft 365 Connector** is fully authorized and ready to go.

-### Troubleshooting an Office 365 Connector
+### Troubleshooting an Microsoft 365 Connector

 #### App access error